PredictiveEcology/Biomass_core/Biomass_core.md

 ### No disturbances

-*Biomass_core* itself does not simulate disturbances, or their effect on vegetation (*i.e.* post-disturbance mortality and regeneration).
+*Biomass_core* itself does not simulate disturbances, or their effect on vegetation (*i.e.*, post-disturbance mortality and regeneration).
 The general flow of *Biomass_core* processes is:

 1. Preparation of necessary objects for the simulation -- either by accessory data prep. modules, or *Biomass_core* itself (using LANDIS-II test parameters and dummy data for stand age, biomass and land cover and ecological zoning)
 2. Seed dispersal -- see @SchellerDomingo2012 for details